 Abalone Recipes Await the Return of Abalone Season

-Abalone recipes and cookbooks still have their use, despite the closure of the Northern California 2018 Abalone Season by the California Fish and Game’s Commission.
+Abalone recipes and cookbooks still have their use, despite the closure of the Northern California Red Abalone Season by the California Fish and Game’s Commission since 2018.
 Luckily for us, Red Abalone, or “ab” as we call it, continue to be available for purchase.
 And best of all they are delivered from sustainable aquaculture operations located in coastal California from Goletta to Monterey.
 They are available for purchase live, or freshly packaged to be shipped directly to your home.

 California Abalone Farms

 The Monterey Bay Aquarium’s Seafood Watch program names California farmed abalone a “best choice” because it’s a healthy, sustainable pick.
 There are four abalone farms in California, none of them located in the North Bay Area.

 While I have not yet tested their abalone, I’m assured they can be delivered directly to your home as fresh as the day they were hauled out of the tank.
 In fact, you could order them to arrive at the doorstep of Abalone Bay for preparation there while on vacation!

 - American Abalone Farms grows California Red Abalone right on the beach at 245 Davenport Landing Road, Davenport.
 Farmstand open 10 a.m. to 3 p.m.
 Saturday and Sunday.
 Also sold at Lucky Seafood in Oakland, Bi-Rite Market in San Francisco and H-Mart in San Jose; through seafood delivery companies Sea Forager Seafood, Real Good Fish and FreshCatch; and at many Bay Area restaurants.